 - (A) Number of Jumps.
 In each round each skier shall be allowed three registered jumps. - (B) Exceptional Circumstances.
 In exceptional circumstances the Chief Judge and the Appointed Judges are authorized to vote to reduce the number of jumps for a round to a minimum of two, and post a notification before the start of the round affected.
-In such a case the Chief Judge shall make a report to the WBC giving the reason(s) for the deviation. - (C) After Each Jump.
-After each jump, the skier will be dropped in the water. - (D) Skier Loses Helmet.
+In such a case the Chief Judge shall make a report to the WBC giving the reason(s) for the deviation. - (C) Skier Loses Helmet.
 If a skier loses his helmet during the start or before reaching the jump ramp, the towboat shall immediately stop, unless it's unsafe to do so.
 Should it be unsafe for the towboat to stop, the skier shall ski past the jump whenever possible, and this jump shall be scored as a fall.
 These are not grounds for disqualification from the remainder of the event.